 root.hcl already imports shared configuration variables.
 Including root is enough to access variables in _account.hcl, _environment.hcl,_region.hcl and _service.hcl files.You can easily access variables with include.root.account_vars, include.root.environment_vars, include.root.region_vars,include.root.service_vars, inside your unit configuration.What lives where?

 terragrunt.hcl– The “unit” file.
 It invokes a Terraform module, wires dependencies, configures remote state, and registers hooks.inputs.hcl– The parameters for that unit (names, ARNs, sizes, tags, etc.).
-These inputs are managed by our parameter management system and are synchronized with S3, not committed to Git.
+These inputs should not contain hardcoded sensitive information since they are commited to Git.
+For sensitive data make reference to secrets stored in SSM Parameter Store.

-All the parameters used in the units are not stored locally or pushed to any repository.
-Instead, Fast Fundation stores all of them in S3 and provides an automated parameter management layer that synchronizes inputs.hcl between your local workspace and S3, so every team member work in sync.
+All the secret parameters used in the units are not stored locally or pushed to any repository.
+Instead, Fast Fundation stores all of them in SSM Parameter Store as JSON, and provides an automated secrets management layer that replaces secrets references in theinputs.hcl file with the actual values stored in AWS.

-This is what the Parameter Management Automation does for you:
+This is what the Secrets Management Automation does for you:

 - On